jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-is-exciting/index.md

 For the majority of images on the web, my rules are:

 - If a user looks at the image in the context of the page, and it strikes them as ugly due to compression, then that level of compression is not acceptable. _But_, one tiny notch above that boundary is fine.
-- It's ok for the image to lose noticeable detail compared to the original, _unless_ that detail is significant in the context of the image.
+- It's ok for the image to lose noticeable detail compared to the original, _unless_ that detail is significant to the context of the image.

 Context is key here.
-Image compression should be judged at the size it'll be presented to the user, and in a similar context.
+Image compression should be judged at the size it'll be presented to the user, and in a similar surrounding.
 If you're presenting a picture as a piece of art to be examined, quality and detail preservation become more important, but that's an edge case.

 Most images I see on the web are a much higher quality than they need to be, which results in a slower experience for users.
 I'm generally impressed by [The Guardian](https://www.theguardian.com/)'s use of images.
 Take [this article](https://www.theguardian.com/world/2020/aug/28/ireland-pubs-to-remain-shut-coronavirus-cases-rise).
-If I open the article image in a new tab and zoom in, I can see the distinctive WebP artefacts.
+If I open the image at the top of the article and zoom in, I can see the distinctive WebP artefacts.
 The street has been smoothed.
 There's some ringing around the graffiti.
-But when I'm looking at it within the article, in the size and context it's presented, I just see someone cycling past a closed pub, which is the intent of the image, and the small resource size means I saw that image quickly.
-We shouldn't optimise the user experience for people who might zoom in looking for flaws.
+But we shouldn't optimise the user experience for people who might zoom in looking for flaws.
+When I look at the image within the article, in the size and context it's presented, I just see someone cycling past a closed pub, which is the intent of the image.
+The compression used there produces a small resource size, which means I saw the image quickly.

 In this article, I'm optimising images as if they were appearing in an article, where their CSS width is around 50% of their pixel width, meaning they're optimised for high-density displays.

 ## Technique

 Well, 'technique' might be too strong a word.
-To compress the images I used [Squoosh](https://squoosh.app), zoomed the image out to 50%, and dragged the quality slider down until it looked bad, then moved it back a bit.
-If the codec had an 'effort' setting, I turned it to max.
+To compress the images I used [Squoosh](https://squoosh.app).
+I zoomed the image out to 50%, dragged the quality slider down until it looked bad, then moved it back a bit.
+If the codec had an 'effort' setting, I set it to maximum.
 I also used one or two advanced settings, and I'll point those out along the way.

-But yes, **these are just _my_ reckons**.
-I'm comparing the images using the human balls of eye I keep safely inside my skull, rather than any kind of algorithm that tries to guess how humans perceive images, and there are biases with that.
+**But these are just _my_ reckons**.
+I'm comparing the images using the human balls of eye I keep safely inside my skull, rather than any kind of algorithm that tries to guess how humans perceive images.
+And of course, there are biases with human perception.

 In fact, when I showed this article to [Kornel Lesiński](https://twitter.com/kornelski) (who actually knows what he's talking about when it comes to image compression), he was unhappy with my F1 comparison above, because the [DDSIM score](https://github.com/kornelski/dssim) of the JPEG is much lower than the others, meaning it's closer in quality to the original image, and… he's right.

 I struggled to compress the F1 image as JPEG.
-If I went any lower than 74 kB, the banding on the road became really obvious to me, and some of the grey parts of the road appeared slightly purple in a noticeable way.
-Kornel was able to tweak the quantization tables in MozJPEG to get a better result:
+If I went any lower than 74 kB, the banding on the road became really obvious to me, and some of the grey parts of the road appeared slightly purple in a noticeable way, but Kornel was able to tweak the quantization tables in MozJPEG to get a better result:

 <figure class="full-figure max-figure">
 <script type="component">{